 Dr. (Mr.) Lynn Trapp holds a distinguished career as concert organist, pianist, conductor, composer and liturgist.
 Through his many concert appearances, publications, awards, and clinician work he is highly respected as leader with a national and international reputation.

-A lengthy list of career engagements includes serving as co-conductor and organist of the 700 member choir for the internationally televised Papal Mass of World Youth Day with Pope John Paul II in Denver, CO.; serving as composer in residence at the New York City Liturgical School of Music and St. Louis Cathedral, St. Louis, MO; Artistic Director of Cracovia Cantat, an international choral festival in Krakow, Poland.
+A lengthy list of career engagements includes serving as co-conductor and organist for the internationally televised Papal Mass of World Youth Day with Pope John Paul II in Denver, CO.; serving as composer in residence at the New York City Liturgical School of Music and St. Louis Cathedral, St. Louis, MO; Artistic Director of Cracovia Cantat, an international choral festival in Krakow, Poland.

 His keyboard and choral music is published by Oxford Univ.
-Press, World Library Publications, GIA Publications, Morning Star Music Publishers, Concordia, Selah Publishing Co. and Oregon Catholic Press.
+Press, World Library Publications, GIA Publications, Morning Star Music Publishers, Concordia, Selah Publishing Co., Oregon Catholic Press and Sacred Music Press.
 He has co-authored the book In Harmony With God; Choral Preparation and Prayer published by Liturgical Press.
-His commissions have been premiered in prestigious venues including the Basilica of the National Shrine of the Immaculate Conception in Washington, DC and by professional ensembles such as the Kansas City Chorale.

 As a student he was the recipient of many academic awards including the National Presser Scholarship and the outstanding student award of Pi Kappa Lambda honor society by unanimous vote of the faculty.
 He won first place in the national organ playing competition of Ottumwa, Iowa and several other midwest competitions.
 He is the recipient of the Spirit and Truth Award from the Center for Pastoral Liturgy at the University of Notre Dame recognizing his outstanding work in music and liturgy.
-In 2003, he received the Distinguished Alumnus Award from Perryville High School, his alma mater.
+He received the Distinguished Alumnus Award from two of his alma maters: Southern Illinois University at Carbondale, and Perryville High School.

 Lynn Trapp is a native of Missouri, and is married to Karen Rene Trapp.
 They reside in Baltimore and are parish members at St. Joseph Catholic Church.